bingyuanng/svglocker/README.md

 # SVGLOCKER
 ## Description
-A simple package that provides a CLI tool for optimising SVG and create a SVG sprites.
+A simple package that provides a CLI tool for optimising SVG and create a SVG sprites using svgo.

 ## Usage
 ```